jobjo/FSharp.RangeMap/README.md

 This time `Dictionary` is faster.
 The values for `RangeMap` and `Map` are not significantly affected.

-The next table reveals that building and removing elements from `RangeMap`s are considerably slower than the equivalent functions on *Maps*.
+The next table reveals that building and removing elements from `RangeMap`s are considerably slower than the equivalent functions on *Map*s.

 | Operation                                            | Time (s)  |
 |:-----------------------------------------------------|----------:|